 The State of Oregon was founded in 1859 and is located in the upper Northwest corner of the United States.
 This state is currently home to 4.19 million people, the state of Oregon is bordered by Washington State to the North, Idaho to the East, and California and Nevada to the South.
 It is located at the edge of the Pacific Ocean and is home to one of the most breathtaking coastlines in the United States.

 Dubbed as the state home to more trees than people, Oregon is geographically partitioned into six areas of lowlands, plateaus, and mountains.
 It features more than 361 State parks, 5 million acres of trees, the picturesque Cascade Mountain, and the deepest lake in the US.
+Also, it’s home to Multnomah Falls and Ramona Falls, two of the most amazing waterfalls in the US.

 Related Read: Explore Oregon & Preserve Nature